Narco testifies he gave $100k to Honduran candidates in 2009

 “The information would be much bigger and much more important,” Díaz said Hernández told him.
 But Díaz said Hernández was not just providing information and protection.
 Tony Hernández, a congressman himself, was producing and selling his own brand of cocaine, he said.

-Prosecutors have said Juan Orlando Hernández received at least $1.5 million from traffickers for his 2013 presidential campaign.
+Prosecutors labeled Juan Orlando Hernández a co-conspirator in his brother’s case and said he received at least $1.5 million from traffickers for his 2013 presidential campaign.
 Hernández denies those allegations and hasn’t been charged.

-Lobo has also denied allegations linking him to drug traffickers.
+Lobo said Friday he had never met Díaz, much less taken money from him.
+Lobo’s son, Fabio, was sentenced in the U.S. to 24 years in prison in 2017 for drug trafficking.
+Former first lady Rosa Elena Bonilla was sentenced to 58 years in prison for embezzling government funds while Lobo was president.

 Díaz had testified that assistance from Hernández had allowed him to move more than 140 tons of U.S.-bound cocaine through Honduras between 2004 and 2016.